OB-IPSL/PV_self_consumption_client/README.md

 # PV_self_consumption_client

 Authors:
-Sébastien Gardoll, CNRS, IPSL
-Olivier Boucher, CNRS, IPSL
+Sébastien Gardoll, IPSL, CNRS / Sorbonne Université Olivier Boucher, IPSL, CNRS / Sorbonne Université

 (c) 2024

 Interface to call API PV_self_consumption_client for optimising solar PV self-consumption under constraints.
-Note that the license only applies to this interface and not to the API.
+Note that the license only applies to this interface and not to the API itself.

 ## Installation